Free & Reduced Price Meals

 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE ALREADY APPROVED FOR FREE MEALS?

 No, but read the letter you received carefully and follow the instructions.
-If any children in your household were missing from your eligibility notification letter, contact Mrs. Kris Barr at email@example.com or (724) 625-1518, ext.
-1510, immediately.
+If any children in your household were missing from your eligibility notification letter, contact Mrs. Kris Barr at [email protected] or (724) 625-1518, ext.
+1510, or any school cafeteria immediately.

 - CAN I APPLY ONLINE?